 As a participant in the SPP Integrated Marketplace, OG&E purchases its natural gas supply through short-term agreements.
-OG&E relies on a combination of natural gas base load agreements and call agreements, whereby OG&E has the right but not the obligation to purchase a defined quantity of natural gas, combined with day and intraday purchases to meet the demands of the SPP Integrated Marketplace.
+OG&E relies on a combination of natural gas base load agreements and call agreements, whereby OG&E has the right but not the obligation to purchase a defined quantity of natural gas, combined with day and intra-day purchases to meet the demands of the SPP Integrated Marketplace.
+In 2022, OG&E expanded its physical storage capacity by entering into two storage service contracts.
+These two contracts provide OG&E security in both volume and price to further help protect customers against volatile natural gas prices.